stat6250-s17/course-questions-wiki/week-03/README.md

 - Answer (yzhu12-stat6250): A log message will appear to notify you that the option is not valid or recognized.
 - Question (kveng−stat6250): Does SAS have any better system to detect syntax error like with Microsoft Visual studio where it shows immediately if you have made any syntax error on the editor script.
 -*Question* (lwang30-stat6250) : What are considered syntax errors ?
 Give some examples.
+- Question (rluo-stat6250): What is synetx error?
+- Answer (rluo-stat6250): Synetx error is SAS language grammar error that happens when program statements do not obey the rules of the SAS language.

 [Course Textbook Chapter 3, Problem 5]